Cardinal Vicar

-Cardinal vicar (Cardinale Vicario) is a title commonly given to the vicar general of the Diocese of Rome for the portion of the diocese within Italy (i.e. excluding the portion within Vatican City).
+Cardinal Vicar (Cardinale Vicario) is a title commonly given to the vicar general of the Diocese of Rome for the portion of that diocese that lies within Italy (i.e. excluding the portion within Vatican City).
 The official title, as given in the Annuario Pontificio, is vicar general of His Holiness.

 The bishop of Rome is responsible for the spiritual administration of this diocese, but because the bishop of Rome is the pope, with many other responsibilities, he appoints a cardinal vicar with ordinary power to assist in this task.
 Canon law requires all Catholic dioceses to have one or more vicars general, but the cardinal vicar functions more like a de facto diocesan bishop than do other vicars general.
 The holder has usually been a cardinal.

-A similar position exists to administer the spiritual needs of the Vatican City, known as the vicar general for Vatican City or, more exactly, Vicar General of His Holiness for Vatican City.
+A similar position exists to administer the part of the diocese within Vatican City: this role is known as the vicar general for Vatican City or, more exactly, vicar general of His Holiness for Vatican City.

 History

 Establishment

 It seems certain that in the twelfth century vicars were named only when the pope absented himself for a long time from Rome or its neighbourhood.
 When he returned, the vicar's duties ceased.
-This may have lasted to the pontificate of Pope Innocent IV (1243–54); on the other hand it is certain that in the latter half of the thirteenth century the vicar continued to exercise the duties of his office even during the presence of the pope at Rome.
-Thus the nomination of a vicar on 28 April 1299, is dated from the Lateran.
+This may have lasted until the pontificate of Pope Innocent IV (1243–54).
+On the other hand it is certain that in the latter half of the thirteenth century the vicar continued to exercise the duties of his office even during the presence of the pope at Rome.
+Thus the nomination of a vicar on 28 April 1299 is dated from the Lateran.
 The office owes its full development to the removal of the Roman Curia to Southern France and its final settlement at Avignon.
 Since then the list of vicars is continuous.

 The oldest commissions do not specify any period of duration; in a Bull of 16 June 1307, it is said for the first time that the office is held "at our good will".
 Life-tenures begin to appear in the sixteenth century; the exact year of this modification remains yet to be fixed.
 Formerly the nomination was by Bull; when began the custom of nominating by Brief is difficult to determine.
 The oldest Bull of nomination known bears the date of 13 February 1264.

 An immemorial custom of the Curia demands that all its officials shall be duly sworn in, and this was the case with the vicars.
 In all probability during the twelfth and thirteenth centuries such oaths were taken at the hands of the pope himself.
 Later the duty fell to the Apostolic Camera.
 The oath is conceived in very general terms and lays but slight stress on the special duties of the vicar.
 The official named on 18 October 1412, as representative of the vicar was also sworn in, and before entering on his office was admonished to take, in presence of a specified cardinal, the usual oath of fidelity to the pope and of a faithful exercise of the office.